nsommer/datepicker.js/README.md

 The most important style values such as colors, type size etc. are stored in variables with `!default` annotations in `scss/_variables.scss`.

 To change the look and feel of the widget - for example to use your application's brand colors - set the corresponding variables **before** importing `datepicker.scss`.
 This is a popular technique to customize CSS frameworks that use a preprocessor (SASS, LESS).

+**Note**: The default styles are written with under the assumption that [normalize.css](https://github.com/necolas/normalize.css/) is included into the page.

 ## JavaScript API